-Policy StatementSyracuse University has entered into an agreement with JPMorgan Chase, ("Chase"), which provides qualified employees with a credit card at the University's expense to purchase selected goods and materials for pickup or delivery and/or travel expenses on behalf of the University.
+Policy StatementSyracuse University will provide authorized employees with a credit card at the University's expense to purchase selected goods and materials and/or University business travel expenses.

 The credit cards have one of three different strategies: a procurement card, a travel card, or a dual procurement and travel card.
 The procurement card may be used to purchase supplies, retail items, and small dollar purchases and has a $1,000 per transaction spending limit.
-The travel card may be used to purchase airfare, hotels, meals, and conference registrations with a $9,999 per transaction spending limit.
+The travel card may be used for transportation, hotels, meals, and conference registrations with a $9,999 per transaction spending limit.
 The dual card may be used for all of the above and has the spending limits as stated above when purchasing the identified commodities allowed within each of the two strategies.
-The same credit card will be issued for all three strategies and will include the Syracuse University tax exemption number.
+The same credit card will be issued for all three strategies and will include the Syracuse University New York State sales tax exemption number.
 The proper name of the individual will be embossed on the credit card along with "Syracuse University".

 General Policy Guidelines

-Before a credit card is issued to an employee, a properly completed and authorized University Credit Card Acceptance Statement must be submitted to the Manager, Credit Card Program (MCCP), Office of the Treasurer, 621 Skytop Road, Suite 120.
-Credit cards will be issued with concurrence from the Cabinet Officer if applicable, the Dean, Director, or Department Head responsible for the individual requesting the credit card, and the Treasurer.
+Before a credit card is issued to an employee, a properly completed and authorized University Credit Card Acceptance Statement must be submitted to the Manager, Credit Card Program (MCCP), Purchasing Office, Skytop Office Building, Suite 210.
+The issuance of credit cards will require the approval of the Chancellor for direct reports of the Chancellor, and the approval of the Division Heads (Vice Chancellor and Provost, Executive Vice President and Chief Financial Officer, Executive Vice President for Advancement and External Affairs, Senior Vice Presidents, and Director of Athletics) for individuals in their respective division, and the approval of the Director of Purchasing and Real Estate.
+It is the approver's responsibility to indicate whether the credit card is for procurement, travel, or both.
 The cardholder is responsible for the card's safekeeping.
 The card may not be transferred to, assigned to, or used by anyone other than the designated cardholder.
 Chase or the University may, at any time, suspend or cancel the cardholder's privileges for any reason and the cardholder will surrender the credit card to his/her supervisor upon request.
 Use of the credit card or account by the cardholder after notice of its cancellation may be considered fraudulent and further action by the University may take place against the cardholder.

-It is the Dean, Director, or Department Head's responsibility to identify and authorize cardholders, monitor the use of the credit card, assist with the setting of limits, provide up to date information to all departmental employees involved with the credit card, and assign an individual to generate and retain accurate credit card records.
-The individual responsible for approving expenditures must be an authorized signer on the chart string charged and be someone other than the cardholder.
-The Cabinet Officer, Dean, Director, or Department Head has the obligation to review the business nature and the charges incurred by the cardholder and has the responsibility to call upon the Office of the Treasurer, the Comptroller's Office, or Audit and Management Advisory Services, as appropriate, to investigate potential improprieties.
+It is the responsibility of the Chancellor and the Division Heads to monitor the use of the credit card and to authorize the credit card limit.
+The individual responsible for approving the credit cardholder's expenditures must be an authorized signer on the chartstring charged, must be in a position of authority higher than the cardholder who incurred the expenditures, and must review the business nature and the substantiation of charges incurred by the cardholder before submitting the monthly credit reconciliation to Disbursements Processing.
+Additionally, this individual is responsible to call upon the Purchasing Office, or Audit and Management Advisory Services, as appropriate, to report or investigate potential improprieties.

 The credit card is valuable property which requires proper treatment by the cardholder to protect it from misuse by unauthorized parties.
 The cardholder is required to activate (as per instructions received with the card) and sign the credit card immediately upon receipt.
 The credit card may be used upon activation.
 When the current card has expired or when a new card is issued to the cardholder, it is the cardholder's responsibility to destroy the card (cut it in pieces) and discard.
 If the cardholder's employment is terminated for any reason, the cardholder will give the card to his/her supervisor to destroy.
 The supervisor must promptly notify the MCCP at 443-1957.
 It is the cardholder's responsibility to obtain itemized transaction receipts from the vendor each time the credit card is used.
+As indicated in the University' Travel Policy, "Substantiation of the business purpose and reasonableness of all expenses is required.
+In addition, a detailed hotel folio (itemized receipt) is required for all lodging expenses.
+All other expenditures incurred as travel require original receipts for substantiation.
 Individual transaction receipts shall be submitted to the appropriate departmental individual for monthly reconciliation.
 Each credit card has a pre-set per transaction maximum spending limit (currently $1,000 for procurement and $9,999 for travel).
 Splitting of transactions is not allowed.
 The cardholder will be advised of his/her limits.
-The monthly limit is determined by the cabinet officer, dean, director, or department head and the Treasurer.
+The monthly limit is authorized by the Chancellor, the Division Head, and the Director of Purchasing and Real Estate.
 Special circumstances that may require a change may be addressed to the MCCP at 443-1957.